 Awards granted under the share-based compensation plans are paid from shares held in treasury and newly issued shares.
-The total compensation cost that has been charged against income related to these share-based compensation plans was \$10.9 million, \$17.6 million and \$17.6 million for the years ended June 30, 2020, 2019 and 2018, respectively.
+The total compensation cost that has been charged against income related to these share-based compensation plans was \$10.4 million, \$10.9 million and \$17.6 million for the fiscal years ended June 30, 2021, 2020 and 2019, respectively.